FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Background and Related Work

 The concept of fairness is complicated and very domain-specific.
 Narayanan~\cite{Arvind} has defined 21 different versions of fairness.
 Based on prior literature~\cite{Biswas_2020,Chakraborty_2020,Chakraborty2021BiasIM}, among these 21 versions, two specific versions of fairness are widely explored and given most importance.
 We have decided to explore the same two versions and chose different metrics to evaluate them.

 \begin{itemize} \item {\em Group fairness} requires the approximate equalization of certain statistical property across groups divided by the protected attribute.
-In this paper, we use 4 group fairness metrics that were widely used in prior research~\cite{Chakraborty_2020,Chakraborty2021BiasIM,Biswas_2020}. \item {\em Individual fairness} requires that similar individuals should receive similar prediction outcomes by the ML model.
+In this paper, we use 4 group fairness metrics that were widely used in prior research~\cite{kamiran2012data,feldman2015certifying,Chakraborty_2020,Chakraborty2021BiasIM,Biswas_2020}. \item {\em Individual fairness} requires that similar individuals should receive similar prediction outcomes by the ML model.
 The usual metric for measuring individual fairness is ``consistency''.
 But ``consistency'' is a collective metric based on nearest neighbors.
 That means it can be calculated for a set of data points, not for a single point.
-Chakraborty et al.~\cite{Chakraborty_2020} came with a new metric for measuring individual fairness where they measured the FLIP rate which computed the ratio of the population whose prediction outcomes are flipped (e.g., accepted to rejected) when reversing their protected attributes.
-We decided to use the same metric called {\it Flip Rate} (FR). \end{itemize} Table~\ref{tab:metrics} contains the mathematical definitions of fairness metrics used for the experimental evaluation.
+Chakraborty et al.~\cite{Chakraborty_2020} introduced a new metric for measuring individual fairness where they measured the ratio of the population whose prediction outcomes are flipped (e.g., accepted to rejected) when reversing their protected attributes.
+We decided to use the same metric called {\it Flip Rate} (FR). \end{itemize} Table~\ref{tab:metrics} contains mathematical definitions of all 5 fairness metrics.
 All the group fairness metrics are calculated based on the confusion matrix of binary classification, which is consisted of four parts: true positive (TP), true negative (TN), false positive (FP), and false negative (FN).